dmerkushov/nanoservices/README.md

 # nanoservices

-Repo for the issues on Nanoservices framework
+Nanoservices framework

+It is in development by now, a more meaningful readme will be added later